rmculpepper/swig/racket.md

 ### Pointer types

-A C pointer type is translated differently according to the target type.
+The translation of a C pointer type depends on the target type.

 If the target type is typemapped to a Racket FFI type for a known struct type (or typedef to a known struct type), then the associated nullable pointer type